Sheratan095/42Buddy/README.md

 ### Header placer

-This feature is actived by _ctrl + h_ shortcut\
+This feature insert 42 header in .c, .h, .cpp and .hpp files

+It can be activated by:
+- ctrl + shift + h : Inserts the header only in the currently open file
-It insert 42 standard header recursively in all .c and .h file in the first folder of workspace
+- ctrl + h : Inserts the header recursively in all files within the first folder of the workspace.

 ``` C
 /* ************************************************************************** */